Lethalz/ZetV2/Reference/Books/Every word a Song.md

 -  **People remember music in the same way as speech**
 - Both are forms of social bonding
 ---
+## Chapter 2

-Timbre - the character or quality of a musical sound or voice
+**Timbre - the character or quality of a musical sound or voice**

-Timbre, also known as tone color or tone quality, refers to the unique sound character or quality of a musical instrument or voice.
+**Timbre**, also known as tone color or tone quality, refers to the unique sound character or quality of a musical instrument or voice.
 It is what distinguishes one instrument or voice from another and allows us to identify them.

-the timbre of a person's voice can also play a role in communication and can convey meaning and emotion.
+The timbre of a person's voice can also play a role in communication and can convey meaning and emotion.
 For example, a person's voice may sound angry or aggressive if it has a harsh timbre, while a person's voice may sound friendly or warm if it has a smoother timbre.

 Timbre can also be used as a tool in communication to convey emphasis or to add interest.
 For example, a speaker may change the timbre of their voice to convey a sense of surprise or to emphasize a particular point.
 In the same way, a musician may use different timbres to create contrast or to add interest to a performance.